 - Maintain accurate and up to date records of parish assets and liabilities

-Preparation– Oversee creation of annual budget in line with mission, goals and priorities and plans as recommended by the Pastoral Council and approved by the pastor.
+Preparation– Oversee creation of annual budget in line with mission, goals and priorities, and plans as recommended by the Pastoral Council and approved by the pastor.
 The budget creation should be a collaborative process involving those responsible for parish programs and organization.
-Once parish and diocesan obligations such as Bishops Appeal, Cathedraticium are met the budget may include charitable donations to worthy causes not contrary to Church teaching.
+Once parish and diocesan obligations (e.g. Bishops Appeal) are met, the budget may include charitable donations to worthy causes not contrary to Church teaching.

-Planning– The Finance Council should create a 3 to 5 year financial plan for operation of the parish.
-The plan takes into account projected income and expenses based on past experience as well as a review of current and future facility needs.
+Planning– The Finance Council should create a 3-5 year financial plan for operation of the parish.
+The plan takes into account projected income and expenses based on past experience, as well as a review of current and future facility needs.

 Annually– Assures a complete and understandable annual financial report is made available to parishioners that includes an income statement and a balance sheet.

-Permission must be obtained from the diocese for any loan or building project in excess of $100,000, and property sale, acquisition lease or change to a liturgical space.
+Permission must be obtained from the diocese for any loan or building project in excess of $100,000, property sale, acquisition lease, or change to a liturgical space.